lonegunmanb/unpredictable_tf_behavior_sample/readme.md

 We just deleted one db name, but the plan want to destroy two dbs and create a new one as instead, why?

-The key point is that we use `count`
+The key point is that we used `count`

 ```hcl
 resource "azurerm_postgresql_server" "example" {